PharkMillups/pharkmillups.github.com/_posts/2013-10-14-Riak-2-dot-0-and-riconwest.md

 Andrew's talk description is forthcoming but it's called [Riak Security; Locking the Distributed Chicken Coop](http://lanyrd.com/2013/riconwest/scpgbf/) and it will be a treat.
 Put it on your calendar.

-### Consistency is Hard but "Joe has a branch for that
+### Consistency is Hard but "Joe has a branch for that"

 A running joke at Basho is that Joseph Blomstedt, who goes by [jtuple](http://twitter.com/jtuple), "has a branch for that."
 But the best jokes are grounded in truth.
 Joe [spoke last year](https://vimeo.com/51973001) about our ambitions for offering consistency on top of Riak, and [this year's installment](http://lanyrd.com/2013/riconwest/scmzrk/) will present the evolution of that work along with details on how and when you'll be able to use this code to build production services.